-Mineral Planning Authority Development Plan Document (DPD) Early Engagement Publication Submission Examination Adoption Comments North Tyneside Local Plan Issues and Options - December 2006; Preferred Options - July 2010; Consultation draft - November 2013.
+Mineral Planning Authority Development Plan Document (DPD) Early Engagement Publication Submission Examination Hearings Adoption Comments North Tyneside Council Local Plan Issues and Options - December 2006; Preferred Options - July 2010; Consultation draft - November 2013.
 2 November to 14 December 2015 30 June 2016 November 2016 July 2017 Adopted 20 July 2017.
-South Tyneside Local Plan Issues and Options - February 2013; Growth options and strategic land review - May and June 2016.
-Winter 2017 Early 2018 Autumn 2018 Early 2019 The Core Strategy was adopted in June 2007, the Development Management Policies DPD was adopted in December 2011 and the Site Specific Allocations DPD was adopted in March 2012.
+South Tyneside Council Local Plan Issues and Options - February 2013 Growth options and strategic land review - May and June 2016.
+To be confirmed To be confirmed To be confirmed To be confirmed The Core Strategy was adopted in June 2007, the Development Management Policies DPD in December 2011 and the Site Specific Allocations DPD in March 2012.
 Work is now taking place to review these documents as a single Local Plan document.
-Sunderland Core Strategy and Development Plan Draft Plan - 7 August to 4 October 2017 Late 2017 Early 2018 Summer 2018 Early 2019
+The Local Development Scheme is currently being reviewed and the milestones for Publication through to adoption will be confirmed in due course.
+Sunderland City Council Core Strategy and Development Plan Draft Plan - 7 August to 4 October 2017 15 June to 27 July 2018 December 2018 May 2019 2019 Revised Local Development Scheme approved January 2018.